aboutroots/vue-router-example/README.md

 ### How it works

 - When you push to the `master` branch, the GitHub Actions workflow will automatically:
+  - Run tests with coverage reporting
   - Build your Vue application
-  - Deploy it to GitHub Pages
+  - Deploy the app and coverage reports to GitHub Pages
-- The app will be available at: `https://[your-username].github.io/vue-router-example/`
+- The app will be available at: [https://aboutroots.github.io/vue-router-example/](https://aboutroots.github.io/vue-router-example/)
+- Test coverage reports will be available at: [https://aboutroots.github.io/vue-router-example/coverage/](https://aboutroots.github.io/vue-router-example/coverage/)

 ### Manual Deployment